allaboutopensource/ECE-Deployment/README.md

 # Elastic-Cloud-Enterprise-Deployment

-This repo is to create a medium installation of the Elastic cloud enterprise using the ansible playbooks for the centos 8.x machine.
+This repo is to create a medium installation of the Elastic Cloud Enterprise version 3.5.1 using the Ansible playbooksand terraform.

 A medium installation with separate management services.